miyanyan/mathplot/README.build.mac.md

 ### Option 3: brew

-The morphologica github actions for mac runners use brew to install dependencies.
+The mathplot github actions for mac runners use brew to install dependencies.
 The command for the basic dependencies is

 ```sh